Swiss Museum of Transport: Rail

 Amongst the rail transport collection are rolling stock from Switzerland's first ever railway, the Swiss Northern Railway and a SBB Ae 8/14 electric engine.
 An H0 gauge model railway layout of the Gotthard portrays the northern ramp of the Gotthard railway between Erstfeld station and the Göschenen tunnel, including the three loop/curved tunnels near Wassen.
 Due to reconstruction of a part of the railway hall this large model railway was removed and put to storage until further notice.
 The hall also features a train simulator, which visitors can use to travel through the NRLA base tunnel.

 Automotive

 The road transport collection on display contains horse-drawn vehicles, bicycles, motorcycles and cars, as well as an exhibition on road safety realized in cooperation with the Swiss Council for Accident Prevention.
 One major attraction is the Car Theatre, in which a vehicle, selected from a collection of vehicles from all periods of automobile history, is hoisted out of a high-bay warehouse and presented on a stage.
 The external facades of the hall are covered by 344 Swiss road signs.
 The hall is also home to a special exhibition on the world of logistics.
 It comprises an AutoStore automated small parts warehouse, an animated miniature distribution centre, a tyre robot, interactive picking stations, and the virtual harvest-to-retail journey of a pineapple.
+After the closure of the Monteverdi Museum in Binningen in 2016, most of the cars from the collection were transferred to the Swiss Museum of Transport, who created an exhibit on the Monteverdi marque.